Tadukoo/TadukooBibleBukkit/README.md

 The book is completely blank for now due to changes in plugin set-up.

-Currently Genesis 5-50 does not work due to changes being made in the plugin.
-It will be fixed ASAP.
+Currently Genesis 6-50 do not work due to changes being made in the plugin.
+They will be fixed ASAP.
 These changes are being made to greatly reduce plugin size.

 Translations